Inc44/dotfiles/COMMAND.md

 `mkdir directory`: Create a new directory

-`mkfs.ext4 partition`: Create an ext4 filesystem
+`mkfs.ext4 partition`: Create an ext4 filesystem on the specified partition

-`mkfs.fat -F32 partition`: Create a FAT32 filesystem
+`mkfs.fat -F32 partition`: Create a FAT32 filesystem on the specified partition

+`mkfs.vfat partition`: Create a VFAT filesystem on the specified partition

+`mkfs.ntfs partition`: Create an NTFS filesystem on the specified partition

+Options:

+- `-Q`: Perform a quick format with bad sector checking
+- `-f`: Perform a quick format without bad sector checking

 `mount`: Mount the unmounted filesystem

+Options:

+- `partition`: Specify the partition or device to be mounted
+- `-a`: Mount all filesystems listed in fstab

 `mv path1 path2`: Move or rename by overwriting the file or directory at path1 to path2